alpineinsights/pilatusfastapiV1/README.md

    Create a 'universe' table in Supabase with the following structure:
    - Name: Company name
    - ISIN: Company ISIN code (for backward compatibility)
-   - QuartrID: Company ID from Quartr
+   - QuartrID: Company ID from Quartr (required for document fetching)

 ## Project Structure
 ```